Why Tenet Healthcare (THC) Outpaced the Stock Market Today

-Tenet Healthcare (THC) closed the most recent trading day at $127.75, moving +1.93% from the previous trading session.
-The stock's performance was ahead of the S&P 500's daily gain of 1.08%.
-On the other hand, the Dow registered a gain of 0.92%, and the technology-centric Nasdaq increased by 1.41%.
+Tenet Healthcare (THC) ended the recent trading session at $130.78, demonstrating a +1% swing from the preceding day's closing price.
+This change outpaced the S&P 500's 0.16% gain on the day.
+Elsewhere, the Dow saw an upswing of 0.01%, while the tech-heavy Nasdaq appreciated by 0.46%.

-Shares of the hospital operator witnessed a loss of 7.1% over the previous month, trailing the performance of the Medical sector with its gain of 0.21% and outperforming the S&P 500's loss of 8.26%.
+Prior to today's trading, shares of the hospital operator had lost 1.57% over the past month.
+This has lagged the Medical sector's loss of 1.17% and was narrower than the S&P 500's loss of 3.59% in that time.

-The upcoming earnings release of Tenet Healthcare will be of great interest to investors.
-It is anticipated that the company will report an EPS of $3.10, marking a 3.73% fall compared to the same quarter of the previous year.
-Our most recent consensus estimate is calling for quarterly revenue of $5.18 billion, down 3.53% from the year-ago period.
+Analysts and investors alike will be keeping a close eye on the performance of Tenet Healthcare in its upcoming earnings disclosure.
+It is anticipated that the company will report an EPS of $3.11, marking a 3.42% fall compared to the same quarter of the previous year.
+Simultaneously, our latest consensus estimate expects the revenue to be $5.18 billion, showing a 3.53% drop compared to the year-ago quarter.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $12.03 per share and revenue of $20.84 billion, which would represent changes of +1.26% and +0.87%, respectively, from the prior year.
+For the full year, the Zacks Consensus Estimates project earnings of $12.12 per share and a revenue of $20.84 billion, demonstrating changes of +2.02% and +0.87%, respectively, from the preceding year.

-Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for Tenet Healthcare.
+Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Tenet Healthcare.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 1.1% lower.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.61% lower.
 Tenet Healthcare is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, Tenet Healthcare currently has a Forward P/E ratio of 10.41.
-This signifies a premium in comparison to the average Forward P/E of 10.17 for its industry.
+Valuation is also important, so investors should note that Tenet Healthcare has a Forward P/E ratio of 10.69 right now.
+For comparison, its industry has an average Forward P/E of 10.42, which means Tenet Healthcare is trading at a premium to the group.

-We can also see that THC currently has a PEG ratio of 0.95.
+Meanwhile, THC's PEG ratio is currently 0.97.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Medical - Hospital was holding an average PEG ratio of 1.04 at yesterday's closing price.
+The Medical - Hospital was holding an average PEG ratio of 1.06 at yesterday's closing price.

 The Medical - Hospital industry is part of the Medical sector.
-This industry, currently bearing a Zacks Industry Rank of 167, finds itself in the bottom 34% echelons of all 250+ industries.
+Currently, this industry holds a Zacks Industry Rank of 169, positioning it in the bottom 33% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report